Uwadon1/S.H_Cloud_Devops_Engineering/MERN_STACK/Mern_Stack.md

 ![Upgrade Packages](./img/apt-upgrade.png)

-__2.__ __Get the location of Node.js software from ubuntu repositories__.
+__2.__ __Get the location of Node.js software from ubuntu repositories.__

-Next, will be to install Node.js, first we get the location of node.js from the Ubuntu repository using the following command.
+Next, will be to install Node.js.
+First we get the location of Node.js from the Ubuntu repository using the following command.

 ```bash
 curl fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -